KnightNine/ManorDB/README.md

 <hr>
 <h4>Goals:</h4>
 <p>
   There are a minor features that should be added beyond basic functionality but my attention is needed elsewhere.
-Here is what FDB is lacking in (the first three may or may not be added soon):
+Here is what FDB is lacking in in order of most prioritized to least (the first three may or may not be added soon):
 <p/>
 <ul>
   <li>Renaming Tables and Columns</li>